yenlow/mlflow-demo/README.md

 c) Go to Experiments > your_experiment > Permissions to grant SP "manage" access:
 ![](img/grant_expt.png)

 d) Re-deploy the App once all the above permissions are properly set.
-The App url should be running Compute > Apps > your_new_app_created > Deploy
+The App url should be running.<br>
+Compute > Apps > your_new_app_created > Deploy
 ![](img/app_deployed.png)